-Point out that some warning signs simply signify there is danger ahead and some warning signs are really about rules Activity #2: to follow that promote safety.
-Review the warning sign handout and fill in the meaning of the sign and the "rule" that is part of the warning.
+Activity #2: Point out that some warning signs simply signify there is danger ahead and some warning signs are really about rules to follow that promote safety.
+Work with students to list warning signs and to identify the "rule" that may be a part of each warning.